-The supply shock: Figure 4 represents the consequences of a 1% increase in inflation (i.e. the negative supply shock acts as an increase in the price of raw materials or energy that increases the real marginal cost of production).
-This shock has a direct impact on inflation that rises and overshoots its targeted value.
+The supply shock: In Figure 4, the IRFs describing the consequences of a 1% increase in inflation (i.e. the negative supply shock acts as an increase in the price of raw materials or energy that increases the real marginal cost of production) can be assessed as follows: This shock has a direct impact on inflation that rises and overshoots its targeted value.
 As a consequence monetary authorities should react according to the Taylor principle by raising the interest rate.
-Since the increase in the nominal interest rate is higher than the rate of inflation, the real rate rises.
+Since the increase in the nominal interest rate is higher than the rate of inflation the real rate rises.
 This, in turn, negatively affects output that decreases under its natural value.
 However, as time passes, the increase in the interest rate dampens inflation.
 Finally, the output gap goes back to its steady state value whilst the inflation rate reaches its targeted value.
-As previously for the demand shock, the time path of variables is affected by the parameter values of the Taylor rule.
+As previously for the demand shock the time path of variables is affected by the parameter values of the Taylor rule.
 A higher concern for output gap (as represented with 'inflation target' IRF) leads to weaker responses of real variables and stronger responses of nominal variables.
 Inversely a higher concern for inflation leads to stronger responses of real variables and weaker responses of inflation and nominal interest rate.